-Government guidelines have been revised and families that want to welcome the arrival of a new child into their lives, can now do so with an event for up to 30 people.
-But how will a socially distanced naming ceremony work and more importantly, how will it feel?.
+The latest changes to Government guidelines have reduced the number of people that can attend a naming ceremony to just six.
+The ideas that follow are most suitable for bigger gatherings, but are still helpful for planning a socially distanced event of any size.
 Using the recently published advice from the Wedding Celebrancy Commission, here are the key things to think about for a naming ceremony that ticks all the safety boxes, but still feels warm and uplifting.

 An outdoor venue